TCS RIVER TERRAPIN CONSERVATION CENTRE

 The Turtle Gallery used to be a store room, but in January 2017, the then Head of the Village offered us the store room, which we promptly converted into a gallery.
 It houses numerous turtle info plates, shells and bones of turtles, and preserved specimens in jars.
 The hatchery is where we incubate river terrapin eggs secured through our conservation project, and the head-starting pond is where we raise all the hatchlings before they are released.

 We are offering a 2-hour guided tour to our centre.
 This tour is suitable for the whole family, as well as high school, college and university student groups.
-But if you prefer a longer trip, check out our full-day Turtle & Fireflies Discovery Trip or our Nature Discovery Trips.

 P/S: Optional: Junior Scientist programme for children.